workwithnaveen7/Web-Application-Penetration-Testing-Toolkit/sql_injection_automation/readme.md

-# SQL Injection Testing Tool
+# SQL Injection Testing Automation Tool

 This Python-based tool is designed to scan a given URL for SQL injection vulnerabilities.
 It uses both direct payload testing and SQLMap for automated vulnerability detection and generates a comprehensive HTML report.